 Who is J’raxis 270145?

-J’raxis 270145 (IPA: [d͡ʒʌʔ.'ɹ̠æk.sɪs], juh-RAK-sis) is an IT professional and liberty activist from Grafton, New Hampshire.
+J’raxis 270145 (IPA: [d͡ʒʌʔ.'ɹ̠æk.sɪs], juh-RAK-sis) is a liberty activist, real estate investor, IT professional, and small business owner from New Hampshire.
 You can contact him at jraxis_NOSPAM@NOSPAM_jraxis.com.
 You can also find him on the DALnet IRC network in #, typically under the nick J^raxis or J_raxis.
 His PGP key is 0xBF9B0F53.
-Copies can also be found at pgp.mit.edu and keyserver.ubuntu.com.
+Copies can also be found at the MIT and Ubuntu keyservers.

-J’raxis is an information technology professional, specializing in IT security and privacy, and has worked in the industry since 2000.
+As an information technology professional, J’raxis specializes in IT security and privacy, and has worked in the industry since 2000.
+He created his first website in 1996.
 He is currently a senior software developer at a mid-size software business in southern New Hampshire.
 In 2007, he founded EPRCI, a small web-hosting, IT consulting, and web-development business, with many other liberty activists and organizations as its customers.
-EPRCI is not currently accepting new customers, but is still online, and J’raxis continues to run the company in his free time.
+EPRCI is not currently accepting new customers but is still online, and J’raxis continues to run the company in his free time.

-Someday, J’raxis·Org will host some open source software that J’raxis has developed.
+Someday, J’raxis·Org will host some free software that J’raxis has developed.

 These domains are part of the J’raxis domain collection.